-For contract manufacturers of sports supplements, the risk of contamination with low levels of substances prohibited by the World Anti-Doping Agency (WADA) is a serious issue.
-The Informed Manufacturer programme was created by LGC, and is a member of the INFORMED family of certification programmes, globally recognised in quality assurance and testing of sports nutrition products, ingredients and facilities.
-It enables contract manufacturers to optimise quality control procedures to reduce the risk of banned substance contamination within the facility.
+For contract manufacturers of sports and dietary supplements, the risk of contamination with low levels of substances prohibited by the World Anti-Doping Agency (WADA) is a serious issue.
+The Informed Manufacturer programme was created by LGC, and is a member of the INFORMED family of certification programmes, globally recognised in quality assurance and testing of sports and dietary nutrition products, ingredients and facilities.
+It enables manufacturers to optimise quality control procedures to reduce the risk of banned substance contamination within the facility.

 Through years of research and analysis of more than 50,000 supplements, LGC has identified that standard quality control practices may not be enough to stop cross-contamination with low levels of substances prohibited in sport.
 LGC’s expertise allows facilities to minimise the risk of cross-contamination occurring within manufacturing processes through a combination of facility testing and assessment.

 Informed Manufacturer is a unique certification that provides in-depth analysis into critical control processes.
-Through regular on-site assessments and manufacturing facility swabbing, Informed Manufacturer helps those who produce sports nutrition products identify and resolve areas of risk within the manufacturing process.
+Through regular on-site assessments and manufacturing facility swabbing, Informed Manufacturer helps those who produce and supply supplement products identify and resolve areas of risk within the manufacturing process.

 A full review of the procedures in place at the facility is undertaken via a paper-based assessment.
 This process is managed by experienced assessors, who provide guidance on how to meet the required standards of the Informed Manufacturer programme and reduce risk within manufacturing processes.